-The students are expected to be prepared before by having read the assigned material so that they could be active participants during the online synchronous sessions.
+The students are expected to have read the assigned material so that they could actively participante during the online synchronous sessions.
 This preparation considers their own personal experience as language learners and practicing teachers.
 Additionally, the students will investigate and select resources based on their understanding of SLA and the reality of their own context.